michaelsimmonds/Project-4/README.md

   .post(secureRoute, placesController.create)
   ```

-3. The controller will then handle the request and do the logic to get the data from our database:
+3. The controller will then handle the request and retrieve the data from our database:

 ```
 function indexRoute( req, res ){